ibm-cloud-docs/EventStreams/eventstreams134.md

 For more information, see
 [IBM {{site.data.keyword.messagehub}} Classic Plan is being retired ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/announcements/ibm-event-streams-classic-plan-is-being-retired){:new_window}.
 {:deprecated}

-{{site.data.keyword.messagehub}} is available as different plans depending on your requirements.
-For information about the Standard and Enterprise plans, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).
 {: shortdesc}

 ## Migrating from the Classic plan
 {: #migrating_from_classic}

+{{site.data.keyword.messagehub}} is available as different plans depending on your requirements.
+You can migrate to either the Enterprise or Standard plans.
+For information to help you select a plan, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).

 For an overview of migrating from the Classic plan to the new Standard plan, see [Upgrading to the new Standard plan](/docs/services/EventStreams?topic=eventstreams-migrate_classic_plan).